Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: RELATED WORK

 \subsection{Adaptive Methods}

 In both stochastic and non-stochastic optimization, choosing effective values for the learning rate and momentum coefficient is critical.
 In smooth and (strongly) convex settings, their optimal values depend on the condition number of the function.
-Consequently, a significant line of research focuses on adaptively estimating the strong convexity and smoothness constants to tune these parameters for various accelerated methods~\cite{malitsky2019adaptive,barre2020complexity,saab2022adaptive}.
+Consequently, a significant line of research focuses on adaptively estimating the strong convexity and smoothness constants to tune these parameters for various accelerated methods~\parencite{malitsky2019adaptive,barre2020complexity,saab2022adaptive}.

 In stochastic optimization, most work focuses on adaptive learning rates.
-Methods such as stochastic Polyak step sizes~\cite{loizou2021stochastic,orvieto2022dynamics} adapt the step size based on the suboptimality gap \( f(x_t) - f^* \), while others rely on distance-to-optimum estimates~\cite{defazio2023learning,ivgi2023dog}.
-In deep learning, adaptive diagonal pre-conditioners, used in AdaGrad~\cite{duchi2011adaptive}, Adam~\cite{kingma2014adam}, and related methods~\cite{hinton2012neural,DBLP:conf/iclr/Liu0HL024}, are standard for per-parameter step size adjustment.
-Beyond adaptive schemes, fixed learning rate schedules~\cite{smith2017cyclical,DBLP:conf/iclr/LoshchilovH17} and warm-up strategies~\cite{goyal2017accurate} are widely used, particularly in large-scale deep learning.
-Warm-up, which gradually increases the learning rate at the start of training, is now common in training LLMs \cite{wortsman2023small}.
+Methods such as stochastic Polyak step sizes~\parencite{loizou2021stochastic,orvieto2022dynamics} adapt the step size based on the suboptimality gap \( f(x_t) - f^* \), while others rely on distance-to-optimum estimates~\parencite{defazio2023learning,ivgi2023dog}.
+In deep learning, adaptive diagonal pre-conditioners, used in AdaGrad~\parencite{duchi2011adaptive}, Adam~\parencite{kingma2014adam}, and related methods~\parencite{hinton2012neural,DBLP:conf/iclr/Liu0HL024}, are standard for per-parameter step size adjustment.
+Beyond adaptive schemes, fixed learning rate schedules~\parencite{smith2017cyclical,DBLP:conf/iclr/LoshchilovH17} and warm-up strategies~\parencite{goyal2017accurate} are widely used, particularly in large-scale deep learning.
+Warm-up, which gradually increases the learning rate at the start of training, is now common in training LLMs \parencite{wortsman2023small}.
 However, it is not truly adaptive and requires manual tuning of hyperparameters such as warm-up duration, making it brittle in long or infinite horizon training regimes where the total number of steps may be unknown.
-Consequently, there is a growing interest in methods that alleviate these shortcomings~\cite{kalra2024warmup,kosson2024analyzing}.
+Consequently, there is a growing interest in methods that alleviate these shortcomings~\parencite{kalra2024warmup,kosson2024analyzing}.